-Known as the International Safety Management Code, the ISM Code is one of the aforementioned required regulations in the marine industry.
-From the year 1994, it has been a very vital component of the SOLAS Convention (Safety of Life at Sea).
+Known as the International Safety Management Code, the ISM Code is one of the required regulations in the marine industry.
+From the year 1994, it has been a vital component of the SOLAS Convention (Safety of Life at Sea).
 It was in this year that this code was formally adopted and integrated as a part of the SOLAS Convention.

-According to the stipulations of the Code it is mandatory that all ships follow this code.
-In order to execute its appropriate functionality, the International Safety Management Code is supported by a Safety Management System.
+According to the provisions of this Code, all ships must follow this code.
+To execute its proper functionality, the International Safety Management Code is supported by a Safety Management System.

 – Establishment of a managerial committee to oversee the various proceedings

 – Ensure that the managerial officers carry out their outlined duties appropriately

 – Corroborate the differences between the outlined responsibilities and the actual performance to resolve them